 The next morning we expected to find Alex dead in the corner, but instead we saw Paul darning the lesser wounds in the legs and face of the dog.
 Alex was barely conscious, and the amount of blood on the floor and soaked in the towel gave us little hope for his survival.

 Then Paul took me outside.
 “I'm going to show you what happened,” he said.
 First we went to the stable that was adjacent to the house.
 It had a room where the livestock were kept at night.
 The door covered maybe 80% of the entrance, with slits on the top and bottom for ventilation.
 “Look here,” Paul said, “the scratch marks.
 It was a panther trying to climb through the top gap of the door.”

 The Indian panther or leopard, Panthera pardus, is “elusive, solitary, and largely nocturnal,” this Wiki article (from which I took the above image) tells us.
-“They are very agile, and can run at over 58 kilometres per hour, leap over 6 m horizontally, and jump up to 3 m vertically.
+“They are very agile, and can run at over 58 kilometres per hour, leap over six meters horizontally, and jump up to three meters vertically.
 They are versatile, opportunistic hunters, and have a very broad diet.”